Technical Overview

 • Read-only telemetry ingestion

-• Standard robotics telemetry protocols
+• Standard robotics telemetry interfaces

 • Parallel operation alongside existing systems